 Comforting because when, say, the tyres drop off on your 3rd qualifying lap you (should!) know why.

 Clearly I’ve not been able to give you a single number for you to set you racing car tyre temperatures but hopefully, you’ve now a fuller understanding of how tyre temperature can affect your performance and got some tools with which to develop your own answers.

-Also, next time you hear professional racing drivers or teams moaning about not begin able to “manage the tyres” or that they have a very narrow “window” you will know what they are on about!
+Also, next time you hear professional racing drivers or teams moaning about not being able to “manage the tyres” or that they have a very narrow “window” you will know what they are on about!

 Best of luck.